No Win No Fee Spinal Injury Claims

 Next steps for making a spinal injury claim

-If you or a family member has sustained any type of spinal injury, call us now on for advice.
-Our specialist spinal injury claims advisors will be happy to answer your questions and talk you through the process of making a claim.
+If you or a family member has sustained any type of spinal injury, call us now.
+Our agents will be happy to answer your questions and talk you through the process of making a claim.
 We do not charge for dealing with initial enquiries and will never pressurise you into making a claim that you may be unsure about.

 If we consider that you have a strong claim, then we will transfer you to one of our spinal injury solicitors, who can represent you on a No Win, No Fee basis.
 In simple terms, this means that if you lose your case, you will not have to pay anything.
 If you win your case, then the spinal injury solicitors success fee will come out of your compensation at the end of the claim.
 We will explain to you in detail how No Win No Fee works when you contact us about your claim.